predrag-popovic/playwright-e2e-test-framework/README.md

     - wait for it to receive pointer events at the action point, for example, waits until element becomes non-obscured by other elements
     - retry if the element is detached during any of the above checks

+* More informations you can find on the [Input page](https://playwright.dev/docs/input).

 # Page Object Model

 * Page Object Model is a common pattern that introduces abstractions over web app pages to simplify interactions with them in multiple tests.
 It is best explained by an example.